sandwich-coder/brkim/README.md

 ## Description
-This is an end-to-end anomaly detection, designed with extensions to IoT datasets in mind.
+An end-to-end anomaly detection, designed with extensions to IoT datasets in mind.

 ### Usage
 ```